bootstrap-vue/bootstrap-vue/docs/components/pagination/README.md

 of pages is computed from the provided prop values for `total-rows` and `per-page`.

 ### Customizing
-`<b-pagination>` supports selveral props that allow you to customize the apperance.
+`<b-pagination>` supports several props that allow you to customize the apperance.

 | Prop | Description
 | ---- | -----------
-| `limit` | Limit the maximum numbr of page buttons (including ellipsis if present, but not the first/prev/next/last buttons)
+| `limit` | Limit the maximum numbr of displayed page buttons (including ellipsis if present, and excluding first/prev/next/last buttons)
 | `total-rows` | The total number of records in your data
 | `per-page` | The maximum number of data records per page
 | `first-text` | The "goto first page" button text (html supported)